About

-The AHDC has 4,677 ft2 BSL-3 functional space that is fully commissioned and has proficiency tested personnel and capability to test for avian influenza and exotic Newcastle disease, African swine fever, classical swine fever, chronic wasting disease and scrapie, foot and mouth disease, and swine influenza, which all are high impact and/or foreign animal diseases.
+The AHDC operates a BSL-3 functional laboratory space, including for necropsy of any animal species.
+Under its NAHLN commitment, the AHDC has proficiency-tested personnel and the capability to test for the current highly pathogenic avian influenza outbreak, as well as exotic Newcastle disease, SARS-CoV-2 (COVID-19), African swine fever, classical swine fever, chronic wasting disease and scrapie, foot and mouth disease, and swine influenza, which are high impact foreign animal or zoonotic diseases.

 - The commissioner is authorized to establish and maintain, by contract or otherwise, a New York state veterinary diagnostic laboratory and to contract for other diagnostic services, as he or she may deem necessary or beneficial, to improve the health of food and fiber producing animals, companion animals, sport and recreational animals, exotic animals and wildlife.